• Features

 • Analytics and reporting: Both Omnisend and Brevo have powerful analytics and reporting capabilities

-• Pricing: Brevo is cheaper, but Omnisend offers significantly more features necessary for ecommerce, and you don’t have to pay extra to access them
+• Pricing: Brevo is cheaper, but Omnisend offers more features in lower-tier plans

-• Customer support: With Omnisend, you get award-winning customer support that’s available 24/7 and a dedicated Account Expert once you start paying $400/month, regardless of your plan
+• Customer support: With Omnisend, you get award-winning customer support that’s available 24/7, regardless of your plan

 • Integration: Both Omnisend and Brevo offer excellent integration capabilities